Get E-Book

 -> OS listening socket

-The names matter because each layer owns a different part of the behavior. net.Server owns the JavaScript API.
-TCPWrap is Node's native wrapper around a TCP handle.
-The libuv TCP handle joins that native object to event-loop readiness.
-The operating system owns the socket state, file descriptor or platform handle, bound address, listen state, and accept behavior.
+Each layer owns a specific part of the behavior. net.Server owns the JavaScript API.
+TCPWrap is Node's native wrapper around the TCP handle. libuv connects that native handle to the event loop.
+The operating system owns the actual socket state, the file descriptor or platform handle, the bound address, the listen state, and the accept behavior.

 A socket is the process endpoint for a network or local IPC conversation.
-In this subchapter, the common case is a TCP socket.
-It has an address family, protocol state, kernel buffers, and local or remote endpoint data.
-Node wraps that lower object in JavaScript so your code can use events, streams, and methods instead of system calls.
+In this chapter, the common case is TCP.
+A TCP socket has protocol state, kernel buffers, local endpoint data, and remote endpoint data.
+Node wraps that lower socket in JavaScript so your code can work with events, streams, and methods instead of system calls.

 listening socket